 Q: Do I need to see the same advisor every time?

 Student Services has more than one advisor.
-Students who are in Arts, Science, Phys Ed, Fine Arts, and Environmental Science can make an appointment to see the same advisor that they have seen previously, or a different one if they prefer or if they can get an appointment sooner with someone else.
+Students who are in Arts, Business, Science, Environmental Science, Fine Arts, and Physical Education can make an appointment to see the same advisor that they have seen previously, or a different one if they prefer or if they can get an appointment sooner with someone else.